-Documentation must reflect that the condition substantially limits a major life activity or major bodily function.
 ARS utilizes flexibility and discretion in determining how recent documentation must be.
 Changing conditions and/or changes in how a condition impacts the individual may warrant more recent documentation or periodically updated documentation.
-Generally, sufficient documentation includes: a psychological/psycho-educational evaluation or a letter from medical/mental health provider which includes the below numbered items.
+Generally, sufficient documentation includes: detailed documentation from a medical provider or a psychological/psycho-educational evaluation including the below numbered items as a minimum:

 1. Qualifications of Clinician/Provider:

 Documentation must be typed on office or practice letterhead, dated and signed by a professional who is licensed or certified in the area for which the diagnosis is made.
 Name, title, and license/certification credentials must be stated and shall not be family members or others with a close personal relationship to the individual.

 A diagnostic statement identifying the disability including ICD or DSM classification along with any relevant personal, psychosocial, medical, developmental and/or educational history.

 A full description of the diagnostic methodology used, including data and measurements from appropriate evaluation instruments.
 The results obtained should draw a direct link to the diagnosis and the functional limitations of the disability.
 For cognitive disorders, evaluations should use adult norms.

 A clear description of the level of severity along with the current impact and functional limitations pertaining to the academic and/or residential settings.
 Information regarding if symptoms are constant or episodic, and the frequency and/or duration should be addressed.

 Please also include information about any treatments, medications, and/or assistive devices/services currently prescribed or in use, should include a description of the mediating effects and potential side effects from such treatments.